rasagyna1106/medlaunch-challenge/medlaunch-challenge/README.md

 ## Stage Selection Rationale

 All four stages were completed.
-Stages 1 and 2 were the primary stages - SQL analytics on a cloud data lake and Python ETL with production-grade error handling, which maps directly to the MedLaunch data engineering role.
+Stages 1 and 2 were the primary stages - SQL analytics on a cloud data lake and Python ETL with production-grade error handling.
 Stage 3 added event-driven ingestion so new uploads trigger processing automatically.
 Stage 4 completed the pipeline with async Athena polling, result promotion to production, and SNS failure alerting turning a collection of scripts into a reliable automated workflow.

 ---